Timiodon/TFWR-Translations/KO/docs/patchnotes.md

 -Added a setting to turn off the flashing highlights when the code is running.
 -The code execution has been optimized further, allowing the game to run smoother while code is running.
 -Added a "Toggle HUD" keybind.
--Added different cursors for editing text and resizing windows.

 Fixes:
 -Some of the most common cases of code highlights being visible through other windows have been fixed.